Planning for Baby

 Set up a pre-conception care visit with your PCP

-Before becoming pregnant, it’s vital to set up a pre-conception care visit with your PCP.
-During this visit, your PCP will go over:
+Before you get pregnant, set up a pre-conception care visit with your PCP.
+During this visit, your they will go over:

 • Issues you’ve had with pregnancy in the past.